g-gualeni/QtNoid2/QtNoidApp/doc/Development.md

    - **parent**: the parent widget that will own the shortcut
    - **keySequence**: the keyboard combination that triggers the screenshot;
    if empty the default value "Ctrl+Shift+S" will be used.
-This is translated as "Cmd+Shift+S" on macOs.
+This is translated as "Cmd+Shift+S" on macOS.
    - **destinationFileOrPath**: it could be a file path for the resulting screenshot or a folder where the screenshot will be saved.
 If empty the screenshot will be saved in the application execution folder.
-If it doesn't contains a FileName, the image file name will be the application window title followed by -windows or by -macOs depending on the operating system.
+If it doesn't contains a FileName, the image file name will be the application window title followed by -windows or by -macOS depending on the operating system.
    - **saveToClipboard**: If true, copies the captured image to clipboard, as an image, in addition to saving to the file.